Some combinatorial interpretations of the Macdonald identities for affine root systems and Nekrasov--Okounkov type formulas: -Nekrasov--Okounkov formulas and confluences

 \end{lm}

-Following the same steps, using Theorem \ref{prop:Macdotypeb} and Lemma \ref{lem:schurob}, rewriting the products with Lemma \ref{lem:lemtech}, setting $x_i=q^{2i-1}$, $u=q^{2t-1}$, one derives the next result. \begin{thm} [A $q$-Nekrasov--Okounkov formula for type $\tilde{B}_t$] For formal variables $T$, $q$ and any complex number $u$, we have:
+Following the same steps, using Theorem \ref{prop:Macdotypeb} and Lemma \ref{lem:schurob}, rewriting the products with Lemma \ref{lem:lemtech}, setting $x_i=q^{2i-1}$, $u=q^{2t-1}$, one derives the next result. \begin{thm}[A $q$-Nekrasov--Okounkov formula for type $B^{(1)}_{t}$] For formal variables $T$, $q$ and $u$, we have:

 \end{thm}